Melania's Parents Became U.S. Citizens Through A Program Trump Can't Stand

 What Is "Chain Migration"?
-Melania Parents Became US Citizens Through A Program Trump Despises
+Melania's Parents Became US Citizens Through A Program Trump Despises

 To start with, the term "chain migration" is itself controversial, regardless of its policy merits.
 Broadly speaking, many proponents of more lenient immigration policies believe that it's a pejorative intended to demean immigrants who receive citizenship through family members, and have proposed the term "family-based immigration" as an alternative.
 Conservatives and Republicans, on the other hand, generally take no issue with it.
 That said, some pro-immigration activists have argued that progressives should reclaim the term as their own.